 Plan page shows: [paste exact text]

-- My Plan now shows “Your Plus plan will renew on…” with a future date.
+- Settings → Subscription shows “Your Plus plan will renew on…” with a future date.

 Long-term prevention

-- Use a credit card with a far-future expiry, not a debit card or virtual card with short lifetimes.
+- Use a credit card with a far-future expiry, not a debit card or a short-lived virtual card.

 - Keep one canonical OpenAI account, not three.
-Pick the email you control long-term.
+Pick an email you control long-term.

 - Whitelist

-noreply@tm.openai.comandreceipts@stripe.comin your mail client so dunning emails do not get filtered. - Set a calendar reminder one week before each renewal to spot-check the plan page.
+noreply@tm.openai.comandreceipts@stripe.comin your mail client so dunning emails are not filtered. - Set a calendar reminder one week before each renewal to spot-check Settings → Subscription.

 Common pitfalls